tonethar/IGME-330-Fall-2021/projects/project-2.md

 <hr>

 ## II.
 Requirements
+- ALL of the Project 1 requirements are still in effect.
+If you did not meet them the first time around, here is you
 - You must add MapBox OR Firebase capability to your project (you can add both if you wish)